alexhayes/django-pdfkit/README.rst

 stable binaries provided at http://wkhtmltopdf.org/downloads.html which provide increased functionality (headless, patched Qt, better rendering support).

-Installation on Ubuntu is as simple as;
+Installation of the pre-compiled binaries on Ubuntu is as simple as;

 .. code-block:: bash